linkwe-z/learngit/readme1.txt

 Learn Git the next day
 Hello Word

-Git has a mutable index called stage
+Git has a mutable index called stage2